r-hub/blog/content/post/2021-01-05-oauth2/index.md

 ## Conclusion

 In this post we offered a round-up around OAuth 2.0.
+Useful tools we mentioned are httr's OAuth2.0 functions, and the cyphr package for human-friendly encryption workflows.
 We hope it helped clarify this tool that's not very natural for R developers.
 Please share any further tips or examples you like in the comments below!

 *Many thanks to [Frie Preu](https://frie.codes/) for providing useful feedback on this post!*